 Organisational Risk Management Framework 20/21

-IT Business Continuity/Disaster Recovery Planning 19/20 Joint
+IT Business Continuity/Disaster Recovery Planning 19/20 (joint)

+Commercial Unit (19/20) carry forward (joint)

+Cyber security 3rd party management 19-20 carry forward (joint)

+Application Management 19/20 carry forward (joint)

+IT Asset Management and Software Licensing 20/21 (joint)

-8.7 Key areas of weakness identified by SIAP within the collaborative area of IT which had not been subject to internal audit for several years have been closely monitored during the year for progress.
-To be added after presentation to the JAC July 2021.
+8.8 Key areas of weakness identified by SIAP within the collaborative area of IT which had not been subject to internal audit for several years have been closely monitored during the year for progress.
+This indicated that significant progress had been made and where actions remain outstanding they are being actively monitored and challenged through the Organisational Reassurance Board.
+Whilst there remains work to be done in some areas, the direction of travel is positive and working relations between IT and internal audit staff have strengthened through regular liaison meetings, resulting in improved understanding of the process as well as improvements in the timeliness of response to internal audit requests for information and as a result, the completion of reviews.

-8.8 The Chief Digital & Information Officer heading up the ICT department put in place a monthly review process to assess progress of agreed actions and provide regular updates to the Deputy Chief Constables, Chief Finance Officers, Joint Audit Committee, Internal Auditors and External Auditors of both Surrey Police and Sussex Police forces and PCC’s.
+8.9 The Chief Digital & Information Officer heading up the ICT department put in place a monthly review process to assess progress of agreed actions and provide regular updates to the Deputy Chief Constables, Chief Finance Officers, Joint Audit Committee, Internal Auditors and External Auditors of both Surrey Police and Sussex Police forces and PCC’s.
 This is in addition to the general governance framework detailed above and provides a strong and continual framework to address the audit findings and weaknesses in these areas of ICT.